BobVolskiy/add-picture-and-sticker-to-your-stickerpack-telegram-bot/README.md

   - Download Python 3+
   - In the terminal enter the command `pip install pyTelegramBotAPI`
   - Create bot here https://t.me/BotFather and copy it's Token
-  - Download latest release and create `config.py` in folder with `bot.py`. `config.py` example down below
+  - Download latest release
-  - Run `bot.py`.
-If ok, it will print `Бот начал свою работу...`
+  - Run `sticker_bot.py`.
+If ok, it will print `BOT: Started...`

 # User guide:
   - Sticker pack must be created by bot.
 Create it using `/css` command